George Weston Limited: Sale of bakery business

 In March 2021, Weston announced that it would soon hold an auction of its "Weston Foods bakery business", with sales "under brands such as Wonder Bread, ACE Bakery, Country Harvest, D'Italiano and others".
 The division accounted for $2.1 billion in 2020 sales, or less than 10% of total.

-In October 2021 the deal to sell Weston Foods' fresh and frozen bread business to FGF Brands Inc. was announced, which was expected to close in early 2022.
+In October 2021, the deal to sell Weston Foods' fresh and frozen bread business to FGF Brands Incorporated of North York, Ontario was announced, which was expected to close in early 2022.